 Here at Practically Perfect PA, I am always on the lookout for unique office stationery, maybe because I am slightly obsessed with stationery but mostly because it is hard to find a reliable, competitive and innovative office supply company.

 Well, I finally think I’ve found a great supplier, in Global Office Supplies, and on top of that, they are also environmentally aware.
 Their vision is to supply the offices of the UK while reducing the negative impact they cause to the environment.
 What’s not to love about that?
 I asked Global Office Supplies to tell us a little more about going green at work and home…

-We all want to have an eco office, it promotes good social and corporate responsibility.
+We all want to have an eco office.
+It promotes ethical social and corporate responsibility.
 However, we can use what we learn at home to save money at work – here are some tips that will help you become more environmentally friendly both at work and at home!

 Why not buy some proper draught-proofing products for the doors and windows, seal your skirting boards with silicone sealant, and fit a chimney draught excluder or sealed fire guards?
-DIY draught proofing of windows, doors and blocking cracks in floors and skirting boards could cost up to £115, but could save £55 a year in a draughty home, so these works can pay for themselves in just over two years.
+DIY draughtproofing of windows, doors and blocking cracks in floors and skirting boards could cost up to £115 but could save £55 a year in a draughty home so that these works can pay for themselves in just over two years.

 A typical household could save between £50 and £90 a year just by remembering to turning off appliances left on standby.